nicolasfueceo/vulcan/src_documentation.md

 # Ensure DB views are set up for pipeline compatibility
 import traceback
 from pathlib import Path
-from typing import Any, Dict, List, Optional, Sequence, Union
+from typing import Any, Dict, List, Optional, Sequence, Tuple

 import autogen
 from autogen import Agent